yext/answers-react-components/docs/answers-react-components.mapboxcustomoptions.md

 ## MapboxCustomOptions type

-Options interface for customizing the [Mapbox()](./answers-react-components.mapbox.md) map.
-The "container" field is omitted.
+Interface for customizing the [Mapbox()](./answers-react-components.mapbox.md) map derived from the Mapbox API's Map options.
+The "container" field is set internally.

 <b>Signature:</b>